-The sun is in Sagittarius each year from about November 22 to December 22, and during its time there it encourages us to live with an expansive, optimistic curiosity.
-While Scorpio encourages us to deepen our knowledge of the world, to dig and dig until we reach the truth, Sagittarius encourages us to broaden it — to explore, to ask questions, to see and experience as much of the world as we can.
-Sagittarius is a fire sign, and it can, at its best, illuminate the world.
-At its core, Sagittarius is about the quest for knowledge, understanding, and purpose.
+The sun is in Sagittarius each year from about November 22 to December 22, and during its time there, it encourages us to live generously and expansively.
+Whereas Scorpio encourages us to deepen our understanding of the world by digging for hidden truths, Sagittarius emboldens us to broaden it — to explore and ask questions, to meet new people and try new things, to make big mistakes and learn from them.
+In short, to experience all that the universe has to offer.
+At its core, fire sign Sagittarius is driven by a hunger for knowledge, understanding, and purpose.

-So while the sun is in Sagittarius, you might find yourself feeling particularly optimistic and adventurous, open to experiences and activities that are unfamiliar.
-You might be more eager than usual to travel somewhere far away, to see the world outside the confines of your everyday life, to explore the unknown with an open, curious heart.
-This is a season for buses and trains, for talking to strangers, for asking questions you might have previously hesitated to bring up.
+So while the sun is in Sagittarius, you might find yourself feeling particularly optimistic and adventurous, open to experiences and activities that are foreign.
+You might be more eager than usual to travel somewhere far away, to reach beyond the confines of your everyday life and explore the unknown with an open, curious heart.
+This is a season for hitting the road, talking to strangers, and asking questions you might have previously hesitated to bring up.
 Conversely, if your life doesn’t easily accommodate variation, and if your limitations and obligations make your existing routines difficult to break, Sagittarius season can be a time of intense restlessness and desire for escape.

-Sagittarius season will ask you to accept some amount of disorder, even if you tend to like things orderly and predictable.
-Think of this not as a curse, but an opportunity to make your world, your life, your mind grow bigger.
+Sagittarius season will ask you to accept some amount of disorder, even if you tend to like things tidy and predictable.
+Think of this not as an inconvenience, but rather an opportunity to make your mind, your existence grow bigger.
 In Sagittarius season, you don’t have to plan five steps ahead; you can trust that each step you take will create extraordinary, unimagined possibilities.
-You can treat the rules that bind you as though they aren’t even there.
+You can behave is if the rules that normally bind you aren’t even there.
 You can feel your mind and your heart expanding, reaching out toward the whole wide world.